Some inequalities for the weighted log canonical thresholds: Introduction

 \section{Introduction}

-Research on the singularities of the plurisubharmonic functions plays an important role of several complex variables and complex geometry.
-Let $\Omega$ be a domain in $\mathbb C^n$ containing the origin $0$ and let $\varphi$ be a plurisubharmonic function in $\Omega$.
-A basic characteristic of singularity of $\varphi$ at $0$ is its Lelong number which is defined by
+Research on the singularities of plurisubharmonic functions plays a fundamental role in the theory of several complex variables and in complex geometry.
+Let $\Omega$ be a domain in $\mathbb C^n$ containing the origin $0$, and let $\varphi$ be a plurisubharmonic function defined on $\Omega$.
+One of the most basic invariants that captures the nature of the singularity of $\varphi$ at $0$ is its Lelong number, which is defined by

-One more characteristic was introduced by Demailly and Koll\'{a}r in \cite{DeKo} as a quantitative way of measuring singularities of a plurisubharmonic function.
-Let $f$ be a holomorphic function in $\Omega$.
-Hiep \cite{Hie14} called the number
+Beyond the Lelong number, further invariants have been introduced to quantify singularities in a more refined manner.
+In particular, Demailly and Koll\'{a}r introduced in \cite{DeKo} a numerical invariant providing a quantitative measure of the singular behavior of plurisubharmonic functions.
+Given a holomorphic function $f$ on $\Omega$, Hiep \cite{Hie14} defined the quantity

-is the weighted log canonical threshold of $\varphi$ with weight $f$ at $0$.
-The strong openness conjecture of Demailly \cite{D21} states that
+which is called the weighted log canonical threshold of $\varphi$ with weight $f$ at $0$.
+A central problem in this context is the strong openness conjecture, proposed by Demailly \cite{D21}, which asserts that